 The exchange’s nine-month net income rose 22 percent to 6.4 billion rubles from the same period a year earlier, according to an e-mailed statement on Jan.
 18. The revenue for the same period climbed 37 percent from a year earlier to 15.9 billion rubles, according to the statement.

-Credit Suisse Group AG (CS), JPMorgan Chase & Co., Sberbank CIB and VTB Capital are organizing the IPO, the exchange said in the Jan.
+Credit Suisse Group AG (CS:US), JPMorgan Chase & Co., Sberbank CIB and VTB Capital are organizing the IPO, the exchange said in the Jan.
 21 statement.
-Deutsche Bank AG, Goldman Sachs Group Inc., Morgan Stanley (GS), Renaissance Capital and UBS AG’s investment bank are joint bookrunners.
+Deutsche Bank AG, Goldman Sachs Group Inc., Morgan Stanley (GS:US), Renaissance Capital and UBS AG’s investment bank are joint bookrunners.

 The exchange had 2.197 billion shares as of Sept.
 30, 2012, according to the Moscow Exchange’s website.
 With the IPO price range, that would put the total valuation at more than 120 billion rubles.